mola/coding_guidelines/cmake/programming_guide.md

 **Do not** reinvent the wheel for argument handling.
 Use `cmake_parse_arguments` as this is the recommended way to handle complex argument-based behaviors or optional arguments in any function.
+It leads to **better usability** and **improved robustness** of calling code (e.g. little change of getting arguments mixed up).
+It also allows the function to be more **easily extended** in the future because there is no reliance on argument ordering or for all arguments to always be provided, even if not relevant.

 See https://cmake.org/cmake/help/latest/command/cmake_parse_arguments.html for
 more informations regarding the `cmake_parse_arguments` command.